The 5 Oldest Crypto Exchanges In The World

 Coinbase offers passive earning opportunities on over 100 assets by earning annual interest on any eligible cryptocurrency or gathering crypto as rewards by engaging with content in the “Learn” section.

-However, Coinbase’s trading fees are higher than the industry average, and trading on the spot and futures markets attract fees of 0% to 0.4% maker and 0.05% to 0.6% taker.
+However, Coinbase’s trading fees are higher than the industry average, especially for spot traders.
+The exchange charges 0.4% maker and 0.6% taker fees on spot trades, while futures trading fees are 0.05% for both makers and takers.
 Users have also frequently lamented due to the exchange’s lack of urgency in resolving customer complaints, even with critical issues.
 Coinbase holds your private keys, meaning it has full access to your crypto without your permission.

 Furthermore, the exchange has maintained industry-standard security to ensure that funds are safely stored.